Roy-lab/drmn/README.md

 ![alt text](example_input/drmn_overview.png "Overview of DRMN.
 Given a cell lineage (or a time course), and context-specific and context-independent features for each cell line, DRMN infers modules of coexpressed genes in each cell line and infers a regulatory program for each module.
 DRMN allows for change in module assignment of genes across cell lines based on similarity of cell lines and changes in expression of genes.")

+The main steps of the pipleline are:

+### 1. Prepare feature files
+The DRMN program needs per cell line/time point feature files.
+These could be context specific (like histone modification signals) or context independent (like motif instances).
+For a brief description of how to prepare these features see [feature generation](dataprocessing.md).

+### 2. Prepare DRMN input files
+The DRMN program needs multiple input files (including the feature files generated in the first step, lineage tree, and list of genes).
+For explanation of these different input files, see [other input files for DRMN](otherinputs.md).

+### 3. Apply DRMN
-For data pre-processing steps needed for feature generation, see [feature generation](dataprocessing.md).
-For explanation of different input files, see [other input files for DRMN](otherinputs.md).
-The enclosed example script [run_example.sh](run_example.sh) shows how to run DRMN on an example [input dataset](example_input).
+The usage of the DRMN program is included at the end of this page.
+See the enclosed example script [run_example.sh](run_example.sh) for how to run DRMN on an example [input dataset](example_input).

+### 4. Find transitioning gene sets
+First post processing step in the DRMN pipeline is identifying genes that change their module assignment across cell lines/time points.
+See find_transitioning_genesets_DRMN prgoram in [DRMN utils](https://github.com/Roy-lab/drmn_utils/).

+### 5. Predict regulators for transitioning gene sets.
+Second post processing step in the DRMN pipeline is identifying regulatory features associated with transitioning gene sets.
+See mtg_lasso in [DRMN utils](https://github.com/Roy-lab/drmn_utils/).

 # Usage and other parameters